Spending time alone is not just for introverts!

 Filtering out all the things that come your way during the average day can be tiring.
 It takes energy.

-When you’re alone, you can more readily decide what you want to have coming into your awareness.
+When you’re by yourself, you can more readily decide what you want to have coming into your awareness.
 You can hear yourself think and sort through conflicting information.

 That level of clarity is hard for most people to get when they’re in the presence of others.
-Finding some alone time is a quick solution to information overwhelm.
+Finding some time for yourself is a quick solution to information overwhelm.
 You can then notice what’s most important to you.